tailscale/github-action/README.md

 # Tailscale GitHub Action

-This GitHub Action connects to your [Tailscale network](https://tailscale.com) by adding a Tailscale step to the workflow.
+This GitHub Action connects to your [Tailscale network](https://tailscale.com) by adding a step to your workflow.

 ```yaml
   - name: Tailscale